RateMyDIY/Docs/Architecture.md

       * Apollo and GraphQL work with each other very well, along with the Front-End framework Gatsby, which removes some of the headaches that come with having to find tools that don’t clash with each other.

   * What are the drawbacks of using this solution over alternatives?
+      * The main drawbacks of these two solutions are that they will require the team to become familiar with technology that we have not covered previously, which will add cognitive overhead to the development process.

 * EasyGraphQLTester for testing GraphQL/Apollo code.
   * What problems does this solution solve for this specific project?
   * What are the drawbacks of using this solution over alternatives?